MaalyALkaraki/syllabus/node-db/week-18/sql3-node-sql.md

             // callback code goes here
         });

-We use the conn.query method even though this isn't strictly a query - think of query as any form of SQL for this purpose.
+We use the db.query method even though this isn't strictly a query - think of query as any form of SQL for this purpose.

 ### What Can We Do After an Insert?
-*   We should staKeithrt checking for errors!
+*   We should start checking for errors!
 Not just for inserts!
 *   If the table uses an autoincrementing PK we might return the value (that could be useful).
 *   We could console.log the inserted data

 And so forth...

 #### Check for Errors